russellkerns/dom_homework/README.md

 ## Development Notes

 To deploy changes to the gh-pages branch, first do `npm run deploy`.
 This will generate a deploy folder with a base64-obfuscated `script.js` file.
-Next,

-`git subtree push --prefix deploy origin gh-pages`
+Next, do `git subtree push --prefix deploy origin gh-pages`.